jupyterhub/jupyterhub/docs/source/reference/config-user-env.md

 ## Named servers

-By default, in a JupyterHub deployment, each user has only one server.
+By default, in a JupyterHub deployment, each user has one server only.

 JupyterHub can, however, have multiple servers per user.
 This is mostly useful in deployments where users can configure the environment